 Food imported from outside the EU may voluntarily use the EU organic logo, and must then comply with the other labelling requirements above.

 The declaration of origin must not be more prominent than the sales description or name of the food.

 Where organic ingredients are used in a product that is not 95% organic overall, then the term 'organic' may only be used in the ingredients list to describe the organic ingredient.
 You must also declare what percentage the organic ingredient makes up out of all of the agriculturally sourced ingredients.

 Organic products from outside the EU

 Products from outside the EU can be described as 'organic' if they fulfil all the criteria for organic production in the EU, and all operators down to the exporter are subject to control by an authorisation body recognised by the European Commission.

 Any person who produces, processes or packs organic food products must have their methods of production, processing, etc inspected and certified by an authorised body.
-These bodies in turn must be registered and are overseen by the Department for Environment, Food and Rural Affairs (Defra) - the appointed control authority for the UK.
-A list of UK approved organic control bodies (opens in a new window) can be found on the GOV.UK website.
+These bodies in turn must be registered and are overseen by the Department for Environment, Food and Rural Affairs (Defra), which is the appointed control authority for the UK.
+A list of UK approved organic control bodies can be found on the GOV.UK website.